NEXT GENERATION MATERIALS

 Self-Assembling Monolayers for Modification of Interfaces

-Within the Competence Center Synthesis molecules and means are developed to modify inter- and surfaces that are commonly encountered in organic electronic devices.
+Within the Competence Center Synthesis molecules and means are developed to modify inter- and surfaces that commonly occur in organic electronic devices.
 The quality of devices often crucially depends on these interfaces.
-Especially the semiconductor-dielectric interface in field-effect transistors and semiconductor-electrode contact are important.
+Especially, the semiconductor-dielectric interface in field-effect transistors and semiconductor-electrode contact are important.
 Small conjugated molecules can, as self-assembling monolayers (SAMs), shift the work function of electrodes to achieve better alignment with the organic semiconductor as well as to improve the wettability of the surface and thus contact to the semiconductor.
 We develop new SAM molecules for metal oxides such as ITO and metals such as silver and gold and tune size and orientation of their dipole moments with respect to the surface.

 Our work is funded within the Interphase project (FKZ 13N13695) by the BMBF.
 Previous work was funded within the MORPHEUS project (FKZ 13N11701) by the BMBF.

 Molecular doping increases conductivity both of organic small molecules and polymers.
 Ohmic losses in the charge transport layers and injection barriers at interfaces to electrodes can be drastically reduced.
-P- and n-type dopants are synthesized in the Competence Center and tested with respect to air/moisture stability as well as solubility and their doping strength to achieve more soluble materials of higher potency compared to literature.
+P- and n-type dopants are synthesized in the competence center and tested with respect to air/moisture stability as well as solubility and their doping strength to achieve more soluble materials of higher potency compared to literature.
 Doping effects are studied in bulk and at the interfaces.

 Our work is funded within the Interphase project (FKZ 13N13695) by the BMBF.

 Printable Silver Inks